grigorisg9gr/robust_deformable_face_tracking/README.md

 * ps_pbaam.py: Trains a generic + ps part-based AAM and then fits it on the person.
 * svm_is_face.py: Checks whether the landmarks correspond to an actual human face.
 If the trained SVM does not exist (pickle file), it trains it.

+Version for menpo.0.5.x.
+Used for 300vw competition annotation.